frictionlessdata/tableschema-js/README.md

 ```
 npm install jsontableschema
 ```
-**Make sure that `Promise` available in working environment.** If not, you can install any promise-shim you like.
+Library requires `Promise` to work properly, and need to be sure that `Promise` available globally.
+You are free to choose any Promise polyfill.

 ## Components